“Maria, by Callas”

 It does prompt a few questions.
 Why, when colouring the silent footage of her performing Violetta in “La Traviata” in Lisbon with the young Alfredo Kraus, does it not accompany the scene with the live recording (as happens on YouTube https://m.youtube.com/watch?v=MHRj8NhBnf4 ), but instead comes with music from elsewhere in “Traviata”?
 Why, when there is footage of her performing Cherubini’s Medea, one of her central roles, is this excluded?
 (It’s been shown in a recent Callas exhibition that began at La Scala last year.)
 Why is there so little of her in the bel canto repertory even though it includes her remark that that’s what she loves best?

 Most of us who love Callas tend to think of her as the standard by which to judge all others.
 This is, of course, a mistake.
 Apart from the sheer flaws in her voice and occasional lapses of inspiration or judgment in her performances, there are larger points against her.
 Her diction, as Toscanini observed, is often flawed: the “a”s of “Casta diva” are not open (in “Caro nome”, they’re worse), several of her vowels are often compromised, and sometimes she does not enouce consonants clearly.
-(Tebaldi’s Italian diction is exemplary.)
+(Tebaldi’s Italian diction is, on most occasions, exemplary.)
 Callas’s only recording in English, “Ocean thou mighty monster” from Weber’s “Oberon”, does not persuade you she grew up in an anglophone country; her French accent in song varies as much as her English accent in speech.

 Her complete Carmen is an impressive interpretation - and yet, having lived with it for decades, I seldom need to return to it as I do to those of Conchita Supervia, Solange Michel, and Victoria de los Angeles: Callas tends to overpower the role, temperamentally if not vocally, and she lacks Carmen’s witty lightness of touch.
 (Nonetheless the Habañera in “Maria by Callas” is terrific.
 It’s a coloured version of this 1962 one: https://m.youtube.com/watch?v=6fZRssq7UlM ) Her complete Butterfly is too studied, artful, contrived (the live Chicago “Butterfly” in “Maria by Callas” makes her look a more awkward Western impersonator of a Japanese woman than many less famous sopranos).